Fire and rescue services

 More information:

 You must always carry photo identification in Bolivia.
-This can be a photocopy of your passport.
+This can be a photocopy of your passport and the Bolivian entry stamp pages.

 It's illegal to remove national treasures, including: